A Guide for Visitors and New Members

 Above the beach area is the designated parking place and parking in the boatyard is prohibited except for off-loading.
 Members may obtain a parking permit from the membership secretary.
 This must be renewed each year and displayed clearly when parked at the Club.
 Overnight stays in vehicles or on boats in the yard are not permitted.

-Launch and recovery should be made from the main slipway, off which pontoons are available for final preparations.
-Boats should be prepared for a quick getaway to avoid congestion.
-Help and advice can be obtained from Fred's Shed.
+The large yard can accommodate a number of launch & retrieve boats and dinghies.
+Boats should be prepared for launch before arrival at the main slipway so as to make a quick getaway to avoid congestion.
 The small slipway can be used to launch and recover tenders and small dinghies when not in use by the Canoe Club.
-Beach launching for dinghies is by use of matting laid over the shingle just to the East of the Clubhouse where a winch is available to help with recovery.
+There is a designated dinghy parking area adjacent to the clubhouse.
+Dinghy sailors have the benefit of being able to sail on the Axe estuary as well as in Lyme Bay.
+Beach launching for dinghies is facilitated by a Gridforce ground re-inforcement system and matting laid over the shingle just to the east of the Clubhouse.
+A winch is available to help with recovery.

 Using The Basin and Estuary

 Boating in the basin, estuary and on the approaches requires considerable care because of strong currents of up to 5 kts, particularly during Spring tides, in moderate to strong winds and because of the shifting shingle bar just off the river mouth.
 General advice for harbour users is given for guidance only and the Club accepts no responsibility.
 Members & visitors using the Club and boating in and out of the River Axe do so entirely at their own risk and must carry third party insurance liability cover of £3,000,000 minimum.
 All harbour users are strongly advised to read the Pilotage notes - Axmouth Harbour Pilotage.